Tea Kettle Cave – Gooding, Idaho

 Ready to Visit?

 Jump in the highest clearance vehicle you have and be ready for some bumps.
 Keep in mind that the road will be scattered with rocks and most vehicles cannot clear the ones near the end of the drive.
-Make sure to wear sturdy shoes, and watch out for snakes.
-Many hikers have witnessed snakes in the cave and suggest to keep a thoughtful eye out.
+I recommend parking at Deadhorse Cave and hiking 1 mile to Tea Kettle.

 Getting into the Cave